nathamanath/range/README.md

 ### Events stay the same

 Bind events to the real input element, and as this is just a facade ontop of an input element, your events will fire as before.
-(Currently change, input mousedown, mouseup, mosemove, and click are implemented.
-The others are coming soon).

 ## Development